Sinop Nuclear Power Plant

 The Sinop Nuclear Power Plant (Sinop Nükleer Enerji Santrali) is a proposed nuclear plant in Turkey located at Sinop on the Black Sea.
 If constructed, it will be the country's second nuclear power plant after Akkuyu Nuclear Power Plant.
-As of 2025, the Ministry of Energy stated that the project was likely to be awarded to Rosatom, right after Akkuyu's completition.
+In late 2025, a framework agreement with South Korean company KEPCO was signed.

 History

 The deal for the project on a build-operate-transfer (BOT) basis was signed between Turkish Prime minister Recep Tayyip Erdoğan and his Japanese counterpart Shinzo Abe in May 2013.
 The project would have been carried out by Atmea, a joint venture consortium of Japanese Mitsubishi Heavy Industries (MHI) and French Areva.
 Turkey, being geographically on a highly active earthquake-prone zone, relies on top-level safety know-how and experience of Japanese experts against earthquakes.

 MHI and Itochu planned to build the power plant, which would have a capacity of around 4,480 MWe.
 Four generation III pressurized water reactors (PWR) of type ATMEA1 developed by Atmea would have been installed in the nuclear plant.
 French electric utility company Engie would have been in charge of the operation of the nuclear plant.
 It was intended that Turkish Electricity Generation Corporation (EÜAŞ) would have 20-45% shares in the nuclear plant.

 On May 3, 2013, the then Turkish prime minister Recep Tayyip Erdoğan and his Japanese counterpart Shinzō Abe, signed a deal over US$22 billion for the construction of the Sinop Nuclear Power Plant that would have been carried out by a joint venture consortium of Japanese Mitsubishi Heavy Industries and French Areva.
 Four Atmea reactor would have been used, to enter service from 2023 to 2028.

 As of June 2015, the total project cost was estimated at approx. $15.8 billion, of which 70% would be debt financed.
 It was projected that the first unit of Sinop plant would be active by 2023, and the fourth unit would enter service by 2028.
 As of April 2018, the estimated project cost grew to more than $46 billion.